blackonyyx/Fast-AI-Disaster-Tweet-Classifier/README.md

 RoBERTa is a improvement on the baseline BERT model discovered in the paper [Attention is All You Need](https://arxiv.org/abs/1706.03762) that makes several key improvements to pre-training and training strategies that lead to better downstream task performances and lead better into transfer learning than the original BERT model.

-Note: RoBERTa uses THE SAME archietecture as BERT, however instead goes into certain design choices and pretraining steps and refines them.
+Note: RoBERTa uses THE SAME archietecture as BERT, however instead goes into certain design choices and pretraining steps and refines them to produce better performance on most downstream tasks.

 *Why does the model perform so well?*